“Forex taught me invaluable lessons that is essential in my life”

 What is “trading” to you?

-The Philosophy of My Trading
+Philosophy of My Services

 2: I want to be a trustful supporter for traders

-My educational and carrier background
+My educational background and carrier history

 BA in Psychology

 Irvine Valley College